vidjil/vidjil/doc/user.md

 The top 50/top 100 clones are displayed but all of them are computed and are useful to study full repertoires, including assessing the polyclonal background and the diversity of the repertoires.
-Clones that are hidden (because of the "top" or because of hiding some tags) are gathered into virtual clones, shown with light gray (this "color by clone").
+Clones that are hidden (because of the "top" or because of hiding some tags) are gathered into virtual clones, shown with light gray.
+Note that selecting `color by clone` emphasizes the difference between the top clones, colored, and these virtual clones.
 Depending on the analysis configuration, these "smaller clones" are shown, in the clone list:

 - either *gathered by read length*, the Genescan-like plot showing the clone distribution.